bogdan-lefter09/oracle-routing-to-partitioned-table/README.md

 ✅ Old data stays accessible (archived table)
 ✅ Single query point for users (the VIEW)
 ✅ Automatic routing (triggers do the work)
 ✅ Space considerations (you can drop partitions after a specific period)
+✅ Fast transformation — only structures are modified, no data copying (typically completes in minutes)

+## Considerations
+⚠️ Tested in isolation only - further validation with your application stack is recommended (for example, ORM integration).
+⚠️ Query execution plans will change.
+⚠️ Indices strategy may need revision (consider local indexes on the partitioned table)
+⚠️ Test with your actual workload — some queries may benefit, others may regress.

 ## Architecture BEFORE